 Daniel stepped into the dark, musty building and flashed his light around the vacant space.
 What had the sheriff and Paige Carter been looking for out here?
 It was bad enough Chaya’s daughter was looking into her mother’s murder.
 Had she talked her boss into helping?
 His heart began to race and panic threatened to immobilize him.
-He moved forward, made his way down the long hallway and stopped over the spot the nosy woman had died.
+He moved forward, made his way down the long hallway and stopped next to the spot where the nosy woman had died.
 He knew he should feel guilty about her death.
 He should probably feel guilty about killing Tracy, too.
 But he didn’t.
 He hadn’t done it for fun or out of curiosity.
 He’d done it out of necessity and he would never regret that.
 But with two police officers looking into the matter he had to be sure.
 Needed to know there was nothing to find, no evidence that would track back to him.

 As he walked from room to room, he let himself remember.
 He had wanted Tracy Douglas the instant he saw her.
 She was beautiful, strong willed and so independent.
 Nothing like the girls his mom insisted he date, the young women that would grow up to be proper ladies.
 No, Tracy would never have the approval of his mother, but he had to have her anyway.
 He’d gotten his chance that night at the party.
 It should have been perfect, all of them drinking and having a good time.
 She should have felt honored he wanted her.
 Instead, she said no. How dare a girl like that say no?
 To him?
 Well, he’d shown her, hadn’t he?
 He took what he wanted but afterwards, he realized she might be a problem.